garyongguanjie/garyongguanjie.github.io/_posts/2020-9-2-Poker-Probabilities.md

 Unfortunately there are not many programs that calculate the above probability.

 # Estimating Probabilities for 5 player Texas Holdem
 Due to the high computational costs I have decided to estimate them.
-Estimation is a simple tasks.
+Estimation is a simple task.
 We just need to randomly shuffle and simulate the playouts and count the number of times that we win.
 For the purpose of this post I have decided to investigate 5 player Texas Holdem Poker from the perspective of a single player.

 # Preflop Probabilites